raxod502/juniper-tools/README.md

 also take an optional `VM=sender` or `VM=receiver` argument to only act on a single VM instead of both of them.

+To send a large packet, run

+    $ make packet

+from the sender VM.
+Then you can inspect the kernel logs by running `dmesg` on both the sender and receiver VMs.
+This will show you what was printed by

 ## Compilation cache

 It is recommended that you install [ccache](https://ccache.dev/) and